pretix/pretix-docs/docs/guides/pretixscan/android.md

 !!!
 Note
     In offline mode, pretixSCAN will not recognize any tickets ordered while your shop is in test mode as valid.
     Also, tickets ordered in test mode will not appear in the search.

+### Scanning tickets for multiple events

+By default, pretixSCAN scans tickets for one event (or date within an event series) at a time.
+If you want to scan tickets for more than one event, you can use **expert mode**.

+Using expert mode only makes sense if you give your device clearance for more than one event.
+In order to do so, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.

+Search for the device to which you want to give clearance.
+Click the :btn-icon:fa3-edit:: "edit" button next to it.
+On the next page, under "Limit to events", select the events for which you want to scan tickets.
+If you want to give the device clearance for all events, check the box next to "All events (including newly created ones)".
+Click the :btn:Save: button.

+In order to activate expert mode in pretixSCAN, tap the name of your event in the bar at the top.
+Select one of the events for which you want to scan tickets.
+Then, tap the :btn:OK: button.
+Select your check-in list.
+Check the box next to "Expert mode (select multiple events)" and tap the :btn:OK: button.

+Tap the :btn-icon:fa3-plus:: button.
+Select another event and check-in list for which you want to scan tickets.
+Repeat this step for every event for which you want to scan tickets.
+You can add as many events as you like.
+But you can only add one check-in list per event

+You can change the check-in list by tapping the :btn-icon:fa3-pencil:: button next to it.
+You can remove the event by tapping the :btn-icon:fa3-trash: button.

+Once you are happy with your choices, tap the :btn-icon:fa3-check:: button at the top of the screen.
+This takes you back to the home screen of pretixSCAN.

+If you want to **disable** expert mode, tap the name of your event at the top of the screen.
+Remove all events for which you do not want to scan tickets.
+Then, tap the three-dot menu :btn-icon:fa3-ellipsis-v:: and tap :btn:Disable expert mode:.

 ## Troubleshooting